franckpatissier/phantom-revenue/README.md

 4. Unbilled time
 5. Inefficient internal organization

-Each of these sources contributes to revenue loss without visibility.
+Each source represents a potential revenue leak.

+More details: see `framework.md`

 ---